 Earthstock began in 1992, at the request of a young student from Madison High School, Joseph Janson.
 Joseph was born with Dueschennes Muscular Dystrophy, and was confined to a wheelchair.
 Joseph loved music and he loved to dance, but he was often disappointed that he could not attend the high school dances because of support or transportation issues.
-While working with Tony Nitz, a new Educational Assistant, Joseph suggested that they have their own dance.
+While working with Tony Nitz, a new educational assistant, Joseph suggested that they have their own dance.
 From that, Earthstock was born.

-The first dance was held in a high school gym 100 times to big for the 60 kids that were in attendance.
+The first dance was held in a high school gym 100 times to big for the 60 kids in attendance.
 Tony used his home stereo and a collection of cd’s to celebrate Earth Day with a daytime dance.

 For weeks the students talked about the fun they’d had, and plans began for Earthstock II.
 Each year a few more schools came, and the party grew.
 In 1998, Earthstock found its new home at “McMennamin’s Crystal Ballroom” in southwest Portland.
 With its ballbearing floor and classic Portland history, Earthstock had hit the big time.